spsc83/spsc83.github.io/content/research/research.md

 widget: blank
 headless: true

-# ...
-Put Your Section Options Here (title etc.) ...
-title: My New Section
+title: research page
 subtitle:
-weight: 10  # section position on page
+weight: 10
+# Section design
 design:
-  # Choose how many columns the section has.
-Valid values: 1 or 2.
+  # Use a 1-column layout
-  columns: '1'
+  columns: "1"
+  # Use a dark navy background with light text.

 ---

-Add any content here - text, images, videos, galleries - and even HTML code!
+Add any content to the body of the section here.

-<h1>This is research page!</h1>
+<h1>This is research page!!!</h1>